 Isaacson agreed, adding that her team also saw an increase in employment issues, especially regarding recruitment, retention, and vaccine mandates.

 Complicating all of this: a sudden shift to remote operations.
-As Rosenberg noted, the pandemic forced many Legal Departments to reimagine intake: “The days of sort of ‘drive-by’ requests for legal service have gone by the wayside.
+As Rosenberg noted, the pandemic forced many Legal Departments to reimagine legal intake: “The days of sort of ‘drive-by’ requests for legal service have gone by the wayside.
 Most Law Departments are looking for a more structured way of taking in requests and assigning work, particularly when the members of the Legal Department aren’t around to receive those requests.”

-For Syneos Health, digital transformation in the Legal Department started with a simple realization: their contract process wasn’t working.
+For Syneos Health, digital transformation in the in-house Legal Department started with a simple realization: their contract process wasn’t working.

 Syneos had set up a dedicated mailbox to receive requests for new contracts or review of existing agreements.
-The legal team took turns monitoring the mailbox, but despite good intentions, this approach was problematic.
+The in-house legal team took turns monitoring the mailbox, but despite good intentions, this approach was problematic.

 “Essentially it was a black hole,” Isaacson said.
 “Folks would forward emails out of the inbox, then there was no way to track completion or status or follow-up.”